List of rovers on extraterrestrial bodies

-A rover is a planetary surface exploration vehicle designed to move over the rough surface of a planet or other celestial body.
-Rovers are used to explore, collect information, and take samples of the surface.
-This is a list of all rovers on extraterrestrial bodies in the Solar System.
-Since 1970, there have been seven lunar rovers, seven Mars rovers, and three asteroid rovers that have successfully landed and explored these extraterrestrial surfaces.
-In addition, a small helicopter on Mars, Ingenuity, operated from 2021 to 2024.
+A rover is a planetary surface exploration vehicle designed to move over the surface of a planet or other celestial body to explore, collect information, and take samples.
+This is a list of the seven lunar rovers, seven Mars rovers, and three asteroid rovers that have explored extraterrestrial bodies.
+In addition, a small helicopter, Ingenuity, operated on Mars from 2021 to 2024.